secdevops-cuse/CyberRange/README.md

  - OpenSourced Vulnerable VM's [See Asset Inventory](asset-inventory.md)
  - using a CI/CD tool to verify builds [CircleCI](https://circleci.com/)

+- Terraform
+- Docker / docker-compose
+- Kali
+- Metasplotiable 2/3 & other open-source vuln vms on VulnHub
+- Commando-VM - a windows-based penetration testing VM
+- DetectionLab
+- Inspec - to test the state of your environment, application, system, processes, configurations, etc.
+- Vagrant currently in-prototyping
+- Plus Many more things to setup, configure, and experiment with.

 ## Domains of knowledge
-This open-source research lab provides a bootstrap learning platform for Technologists studying any one of the "Big-3" technology sectors.
+This open-source research lab provides a bootstrap learning platform for Technologists studying any one of the "Big-3" technology skills.

 1. Cyber Security
 2. Cloud Computing
 3. DevOps

-This project covers 7 gigantically broad domains of technical knowledge.
+This project supports 7 gigantically broad domains of technical knowledge.

 1. Offensive Security
 2. SecDevOps